franc0is/subhook/README.md

 [![Build Status][build_status]][build]
 [![Build Status - Windows][build_status_win]][build_win]

-SubHook is a super-simple hooking library for C/C++ that works on Linux and Windows.
+SubHook is a super-simple hooking library for C/C++ that works on Linux, OSX and Windows.
 It currently supports x86 and x86-64.

 Examples